 In May 2022, the FDA placed a partial clinical hold on the Company's dose escalation Phase 1 study of FHD-286 in relapsed and/or refractory acute myelogenous leukemia and myelodysplastic syndrome (the "Phase 1 AML/MDS Study"), and in August 2022, the FDA placed the Phase 1 AML/MDS Study on full clinical hold.
 The FDA has requested a review of the safety database, risk mitigation strategies and a breakdown of clinical activity across dose levels.
 It may take a considerable period of time, the length of which is not certain at this time, and expense for us to fully address the FDA's concerns.
 Even if we are able to fully respond to the FDA's questions, the FDA may subsequently make additional requests that we would need to fulfill prior to the lifting of the full clinical hold.
 It is possible that we will be unable to fully address the FDA's questions and as a result the full clinical hold may never be lifted and we may never be able to enroll new patients in the Phase 1 AML/MDS Study.
-Additionally, even if we are able to fully address the FDA's questions and the full clinical hold is lifted, the FDA may place restrictions on the Phase 1 AML/MDS Study which could cause the study to become more costly and time consuming, and may adversely affect the commercial attractiveness of the program.
+Additionally, even if we are able to fully address the FDA's questions on the Phase 1 AML/MDS Study which could cause the study to become more costly and time consuming, and may adversely affect the commercial attractiveness of the program.